The Best Gift The Narcissist Gave You

 Self Reflection

-It was abuse, not joking, not love, getting the bare minimum while I gave 100 percent in the relationship.
+It was abuse, not joking, not love, getting the bare minimum while giving 100 percent in the relationship.

-Love should not hurt, yet the Narcissist does everything they can to cause you to doubt yourself, belittle and isolate you.
+Love should not hurt.
+The Narcissist does everything they can to cause you to doubt yourself, belittle and isolate you from your friends and family.

 Anyone who has experienced the discard knows the pain; it is like nothing you have ever endured.